 Bates College students are held responsible for their conduct at all times.
-Any student who becomes disorderly, is involved in any disturbance, interferes with the rights of others, damages property, or is individually or as a member of a group involved in unacceptable social behavior on or off campus shall be subject to disciplinary action by the Student Conduct Committee.
+Any student who becomes disorderly, is involved in any disturbance, interferes with the rights of others, damages property, or is individually or as a member of a group involved in unacceptable social behavior on or off campus may be subject to student conduct action by the Office of Community Standards and/or the Student Conduct Committee.

 General Categories of Social Misconduct